-OSGA uses 'stint units' to measure teaching and supervision contributions up to a maximum of 288 teaching units per year.
-The amount of teaching for a full-time postholder normally must not exceed an average of 288 teaching units1 per year without approval by the divisional board.
+OSGA use 'stint units' to measure teaching and supervision contributions up to a maximum of 288 teaching units per year.
+The amount of teaching normally must not exceed an average of 288 teaching units per year without approval by the divisional board.